alexilyenko/alexilyenko.github.io/_posts/2017-08-27-uiautomator-waiting.markdown

 Waiting is an essential technique to build fast, reliable and efficient automation in your projects.
 UiAutomator is no different.
 But it could be hard to understand how to use waits with Google's UI test tool, because of lack of documentation on the Internet.
 I'll try to share easy and straightforward approach to waiting for conditions with new classes, introduced in UiAutomator2.

-If you're not familiar with UiAutomator, I recommend to read my article on [UiAutomator Essentials](https://alexilyenko.github.io/uiautomator-basics/) first, where I introduced framework's main classes and API.
+If you're new to UiAutomator, I recommend to read my article on [UiAutomator Essentials](https://alexilyenko.github.io/uiautomator-basics/) first, where I introduced framework's main classes and API.
 {: .notice--info}

 ## Conditions